triphora/old-website/root/packwiz/README.md

 ***Featuring the [Empire Minecraft Utilities](https://modrinth.com/mod/emcutils) mod, made by [GreenMeanie](https://u.emc.gs/GreenMeanie) with help from yours truly!***

 Don't want to update your Fabric mods?
 Let me do it for you!
 I set up this here modpack that downloads the latest of a predefined set of mods.
-This is an easier way to download one thing to get all of the mods included instead of having to download 40+ separate mods.
+This is an easier way to download one thing to get all of the mods included instead of having to download up to 55 separate mods.

 Feel free to remove or add any (compatible, [approved](https://mods.emc.gs)) mods!